thecdil/gayrodeo-coding/content/0-prep.md

 {% include figure.html img="/prep/transcript11.png" caption="Insert 1 below" alt="a screenshot of pasting text in google sheets" width="100%" %}

-- Insert the speaker's initials into the `speaker` cell
+- Insert the speaker's initials into the new `speaker` cell

-- Select and copy half the text from the `words` cell, and paste it below into the cell you just created (make sure to also delete your selection from its original cell)
+- Select and copy half the text from the original `words` cell, and paste it below into the cell you just created (make sure to also delete the text you just pasted from its original cell)

-- Finished, your split should look like this:
+- Finished, your split cell should look like this:

 {% include figure.html img="/prep/transcript12.png" caption="Text Split Between Two Rows" alt="a screenshot of pasting text in google sheets" width="100%" %}